 What you are owed

-These days many business offer, or are obliged to offer, credit terms to their customers.
-Sales invoices are raised but the expectation is that they will not be paid for a period of time.
+Many business offer, or are obliged to offer, credit terms to their customers.
+Sales invoices are raised and sent to the customer but the expectation is that they will not be paid for a period of time.
 This period, often known as Terms of Trade, can vary significantly from zero to 180+ days.
 The value of the amounts remaining unpaid at any time are commonly known as Accounts Receivable or Trade Debtors and the period taken on credit as debtor days or days sales outstanding (DSO).

 Accounts receivable values will be found on a balance sheet in the Current Assets section.
 They are current in that normally the amounts will be received in a relatively short time period.